emilyashe5170/emilyashe5170.github.io/_posts/2019-11-27-designposter.md

-I started with pencil sketches of how I wanted this design to look
+Starting with pencil sketches, I designed a poster that would feel welcomeing to indiviuals looking at this program from high school:
 ![Netlify CMS Screenshot](/assets/img/uploads/pencilposter.jpeg)
-Followed by actually designing it in Adobe Illustrator
+Followed by actually designing it in Adobe Illustrator:
 ![Netlify CMS Screenshot](/assets/img/uploads/illustratorposter.jpeg)

 **My Angle:**